survivejs/webpack-book/manuscript/building_with_webpack/07_separating_css.md

 ```

 Using this setup, we can still benefit from the HMR during development.
 For a production build, we generate a separate CSS, though. *html-webpack-plugin* will pick it up automatically and inject it into our `index.html`.

-W> If you want to pass more loaders to the `ExtractTextPlugin`, you should use `!` syntax.
-Example: `ExtractTextPlugin.extract({ fallbackLoader: 'style-loader', loader: 'css-loader!postcss-loader' })`.

 After running `npm run build`, you should see output similar to the following: